 Day 06: Forest Camp – Middle Camp

 Another day, another steep uphill to climb.
-Early morning we woke up and enjoyed the views of surrounding with our warm tea & breakfast.
-After spending some time in the forest camp, we were ready to leave the place and trek to Middle camp.
+Early morning we woke up and enjoyed the views of the surrounding with our warm tea & breakfast.
+After spending some time in the forest camp, we were ready to leave the place and trek to the Middle camp.
 Heli came to say Goodbye to us.
 The uphill slippery trails were passing through the dense forest full of snow.
 The trek was difficult at least for the first time trekker like me.
-Our porters were carrying all our bags with the smile saying no problem.
+Our porters were carrying all our bags with a smile saying no problem.
 Passing through the low camp and multiple resting points, we finally reached Middle camp.
-Middle camp is a place above the tree lines, somewhere above clouds.
+A middle camp is a place above the tree lines, somewhere above clouds.
 We could see the giant fearless mountain ranges Like Annapurna south, Himchuli, Machapuchare, Annapurna III, Mardi Himal penetrating clouds.
 My eyes were experiencing heaven right in front of me with my jaw dropped.
 Many airplanes were picking and dropping visitors there.
 Thanks to our guides and porters who served us with delicious warm dinner and warm tents even in the mountains.
 We enjoyed our evening playing cards, laughing at the jokes.

 Day 07: Middle Camp – High Camp

 Today, we have to climb to the highest point of this trek, Mardi Himal high camp.
 Early in the morning after breakfast, we started our trek to High camp.
 As the altitude was increasing, the thickness of snow was also increasing; which added more difficulty in trekking & breathing.
 We were heading towards high camp drinking as much hot water as possible according to the guide’s suggestion.
 After, all the hard work to reach High Camp, the prize in reaching high camp was worthy.
 The weather was clear letting us enjoy all the stunning views around us.
 Beautiful Mt.
 Machapuchare was right in front of our eyes.
-We could see all blooming forests; a great view of Pokhara from where we started our trek.
+We could see all the blooming forests; a great view of Pokhara from where we started our trek.
 We were lucky that we reached there on time and could see the panoramic views.
 But, the trekking group right behind us was not lucky enough to see the views.
 As soon as they arrived at High camp, started a snowfall.
-We sheltered in a small, cozy tea house made by tin with few warm meals and tea and some interesting conversation going on.
+We sheltered in a small, cozy tea house made by tin with a few warm meals and tea and some interesting conversation going on.

 Day 08: High Camp – Siding village

 On that day, we had to cover long distances.
 So, with morning breakfast and some memories captured on camera, we started heading back to Siding village.
 Ice matted downhill slippery trail was getting difficult to walk on.
-Due to continuous walk of the last 6/7 days, our team was so tired but we had to make it back to Siding Village for overnight stay.
+Due to the continuous walk of the last 6/7 days, our team was so tired but we had to make it back to Siding Village for an overnight stay.
 After the walk of 6-7 hours, we finally reached Siding village.
 We hadn’t taken a shower for days and our clothes were also dirty.
 We took a hot shower and washed away all the dust of days.
-I washed some dirty and dusty clothes of mine and we decided to take rest till the dinner was ready.
-When dinner was ready, one worker from the hotel came to my room and asked me if I want the dinner delivered in my room.
+I washed some dirty and dusty clothes of mine and we decided to take a rest till the dinner was ready.
+When dinner was ready, one worker from the hotel came to my room and asked me if I want the dinner delivered to my room.
 We all gathered in the kitchen and celebrated the success of our trek with delicious meals and some red wine.

 Day 09: Siding Village – Pokhara

 Today was the final day of our trek.
 We have no energy left to trek to Pokhara from the village.
 So, our guide managed a comfortable private jeep to Pokhara.
 All the members of our team were silent during the drive.
-I was memorizing all the good and bad experiences happened during the trek and they might be doing the same.
+I was memorizing all the good and bad experiences that happened during the trek and they might be doing the same.
 On one hand, I was happy that I have achieved something in my life.
 On the other hand, I was sad because these beautiful days had come to an end.

 We were driving on the bumpy road followed by Mardi Khola’s edge.
 We could see the continuous flow of the Mardi Khola.
 Like Mardi Khola, every moment of my life was passing continuously.
 I wished I could stop the continuous flow of Mardi Khola.
 I wished I could stop the continuous flow of my life and stuck on the ice somewhere around High camp or Middle camp or Poon Hill.
 We reached Pokhara after the drive of 2-3 hours.
 As soon as we had reached Pokhara, we dropped our luggage in the Hotel and went out for a sightseeing tour of the city with the guidance of our experienced guide.
 We had visited Bat cave, Mahendra cave, Seti River and our guide explained about these places so well.
-We also had an opportunity of boating on Fewa Lake and visiting the Tal Barahi Temple, A temple lies in Middle of the lake.
+We also had an opportunity of boating on Fewa Lake and visiting the Tal Barahi Temple, A temple that lies in the Middle of the lake.
 I had captured some scenic photos of the temple and lake.
 So many other places left remained to visit, we headed back to the Hotel.
 Our trekking agency had organized the surprise farewell party at the Hotel.
 All the members of the trekking team wished better luck and good life to each other.
 We all drank and celebrated the last night together.

 Undoubtedly, the decision of my going to this trek is the best decision I have ever made in my life by myself.
 I was never that happy in my life.
-Leaving behind the busy life of the city, the trek to the untouched places with unbelievable beauty was really a must needed break and my holiday couldn’t be so amazing and adventurous without this trek.
+Leaving behind the busy life of the city, the trek to the untouched places with unbelievable beauty was really a must-needed break and my holiday couldn’t be so amazing and adventurous without this trek.
 This trek was the very first trek of my life but definitely not the last one.
 I am planning to do several treks with the same Travel agency and the same guide and I would strongly like to suggest everyone do the trek.
 One trek can change the way of your living and the whole perspective of life.